MAGGIE JACKSON

 One of the world's leading thinkers on societal change, Maggie offers a startling new lens on some of the urgent challenges of our time, from navigating uncertainty to quelling distraction.
 Her passion, insight, and ability to marry deep analysis with practical strategy make her a sought-after speaker worldwide.

-A former columnist for The Boston Globe and foreign correspondent for the Associated Press in Europe and Asia, Jackson also has written for the Wall Street Journal, The New York Times, and leading publications around the world.
+A former columnist for The Boston Globe and foreign correspondent for the Associated Press in Europe and Asia, Jackson also has written for the The New York Times and other leading publications around the world.
 She has appeared widely in the press, including on MSNBC; in The Washington Post and Boston Globe; on NPR’s All Things Considered and On Point shows, and on popular podcasts such as Vox’s Gray Area and Kate Bowler.
-In 2019, she was a consultant to the primetime ABC special “ScreenTime.”
+Jackson has won more than a half-dozen awards for her writings along with numerous fellowships and grants.
+A high-energy keynote speaker, panelist, and moderator, she has advised leading executives, scientists, educators, and change-makers worldwide.

 Speech topics